fieldtrip/website/_includes/shared/tutorial/virtual_sensors.md

     cfg.lcmv.keepfilter = 'yes';
     source_idx       = ft_sourceanalysis(cfg, tlock);

-The source reconstruction contains the estimated power and the source-level time-series of the averaged ERF, but here we are not interested in those.
+The source reconstruction contains the estimated power and the source-level time series of the averaged ERF, but here we are not interested in those.
 The *cfg.keepfilter* option results in the spatial filter being kept in the output source structure.
 That spatial filter can be used to reconstruct the single-trial time series as a virtual channel by multiplying it with the original MEG data.

-### Extract the virtual channel time-series
+### Extract the virtual channel time series

     beamformer_lft_coh = source_idx.avg.filter{1};
     beamformer_gam_pow = source_idx.avg.filter{2};